 - Marvel at the beauty of some of the over 300 species of butterflies that have been recorded in the Valley at gardens at the National Butterfly Center and elsewhere

-- Take delight in close views of Green Jays, Greater Kiskadees, Altamira Orioles, and other photogenic species at feeders throughout the Valley
+- Enjoy in close views of Green Jays, Greater Kiskadees, Altamira Orioles, and other photogenic species at feeders throughout the Valley

 - Watch a myriad of waders and shorebirds while being entertained by playful dolphins on a boat tour of Aransas Bay

-- Learn a little about the fascinating history of South Texas while travelling through the ranchlands of King and Kenedy Counties
+- Experience the fascinating history of South Texas while travelling through the ranchlands of King and Kenedy Counties

 Welcome to one of America’s top birding hotspots, often referred to as the Texas Tropics where warm air, fresh breezes, and brilliant blooms let you know you’ve reached an exotic realm without ever leaving the USA!